 Online: Louisiana online registration

-Apply in person to register to vote at any Registrar of Voters office or any of the following sites:
+In person: Apply in person to register to vote at any Registrar of Voters Office.

 By fax: Faxed voter registration forms are not accepted.